daniloCentorbi/sfg-pet-clinic/README.md

 # Running petclinic locally

 Petclinic is a Spring Boot application built using Maven.
-You can build a jar file and run it from the command line:
+You can build a jar file and run it from the command line and

-git clone git@github.com:daniloCentorbi/sfg-pet-clinic.git
-cd spring-petclinic
-./mvnw package
-java -jar target/*.jar

-You can then access petclinic here: http://localhost:8080/
+then access petclinic here: http://localhost:8080/

 # Running petclinic as container